Inhumans premiere: Filming

 Filming took place on location on the island of Oahu, including at Diamond Head.

 Filming for the two episodes began by March 5, 2017, in Downtown Honolulu, under the working title Project Next.
 Jeff Jur served as cinematographer on the episodes, and Jean Higgins as producer during filming.
 Studio work for the episodes took place in Kalaeloa, Hawaii at the former Naval Air Station Barbers Point airfield.
 Additional filming occurred at Diamond Head, and the Hawaii State Capitol building.
 Filming on both episodes lasted for 20 days.

 The episodes were shot on Arri Alexa 65 IMAX 2D digital cameras, to accommodate a debut on IMAX screens.
-On shooting with the IMAX cameras, Reiné stated that "shaky handheld stuff doesn't really work for IMAX," so he chose "to move the cameras more forwards and backwards," which was also helped capture the larger sets built.
+On shooting with the IMAX cameras, Reiné stated that "shaky handheld stuff doesn't really work for IMAX", so he chose "to move the cameras more forwards and backwards", which also helped capture the larger sets built.
 However, after seeing IMAX footage of Dunkirk that utilized handheld shots, Reiné was able to incorporate some in the episodes.
 Reiné received a list of lenses that Dunkirk director Christopher Nolan used, to help him understand how different lenses worked for the format.
 A new, wider lens was crafted for the cameras specifically for use on Inhumans, as Reiné was not happy with the widest lenses already available.
 He described the new lens as "beautifully distorted" and "something we've never seen before in IMAX".
 Reiné noted the crew spent the first three days of filming taking "a lot of different shots, that have different flavors, different lenses, different locations, different characters and we mixed them together in kind of a test" to screen on IMAX and assess how the project was turning out.
 Jur said that the IMAX lenses were "a little slower" than modern film lenses he was used to working with, but that they worked well with his tendency to "light up" sets rather than film in darker settings.
 Jur also noted that the IMAX cameras gave them more control over "how much is in focus in the background".